Frequently asked questions

 Can one see your houses in real life somewhere?

-We have exhibitions of our model Elise and a microhouse every other Sunday at 11 am here in Uppsala where we have our head office.
+We have exhibitions of our model Elise and a microhouse every other Sunday at 11 am and every other Wednesday at 3 pm here in Uppsala where we have our head office.

 You can easily register